mateusz29/yolo-mod/README.md

 https://youtu.be/V_VPX7d_jLM

-### Video 2 – Layer merging and canvas tiling workflow
+### Video 2 – Layer merging

-This video (Video 2 accompanying the *SoftwareX* publication) demonstrates selected workflow functionalities of the YOLO-MOD plugin for QGIS, including layer merging and automated dataset generation using the Canvas Tiling tool.
+This video (Video 2 accompanying the *SoftwareX* publication) demonstrates the layer merging workflow of the YOLO-MOD plugin for QGIS.

 https://youtu.be/W3K95WyYc28